-The funding for this report comes from non-profit foundations, with the largest single funder being Arnold Ventures.
+The funding for this report comes from non-profit foundations, with the largest single funder being the Arnold Ventures.
 No funding for this work comes from health insurers, pharmacy benefit managers (PBMs), or life science companies.
-ICER receives approximately 22% of its overall revenue from these health industry organizations to run a separate Policy Summit program, with funding approximately equally split between insurers/PBMs and life science companies.
-The Draft Report erroneously listed Lykos Therapeutics as participating in this program.
+ICER receives approximately 25% of its overall revenue from these health industry organizations to run a separate Policy Summit program, with funding approximately equally split between insurers/PBMs and life science companies.
+Life science companies relevant to this review who participate in this program include: Lykos Therapeutics.
 For a complete list of funders and for more information on ICER's support, please visit https://icer.org/who-we-are/independent-funding/.